Albert Axelrod: Maccabiah Games

 Axelrod, who was Jewish, won many gold and silver medals in foil and sabre in his six appearances at the World Maccabiah Games in Israel, including the 1957 Maccabiah Games (where he won the gold medal in foil), the 1961 Maccabiah Games (in which he won a gold medal in individual foil, and a gold medal in team foil with Olympic teammate Byron Krieger), the 1965 Maccabiah Games in foil, and the 1969 Maccabiah Games.

+Personal

+Professionally Axlerod worked for the Gruman Corporation as an electrical engineer, but would drive to Manhattan to practice fencing three nights a week.
+He died of a heart attack at Montefiore Medical Center in the Bronx on February 24, 2004.
+He left a wife, Henrietta, one son, and a daughter.

 Approach to fencing

 "I have no purely defensive moves", Axelrod told The New York Times in 1966.
 "Everyone attributes my skill to the fact that I'm a physical freak, that I have tremendously fast reflexes.
 I'm not a natural athlete.
 When it comes to fencing, I'm completely synthetic.
-I had to practice arduously and break down into tiny components every move I make.
+I had to practice arduously and break down into tiny components every move I make."

 Editor

 Axelrod was the Editor of "American Fencing" magazine (1986–90).